 - No tub bathing, swimming or incisional submersion in water for 1 to 2 weeks.

 Symptoms to report to your healthcare team include:

-- Signs of a wound infection including redness, tenderness or incisional drainage
+- Signs of a wound infection include redness, tenderness, or incisional drainage.

 How can I care for myself?

-- A simple exercise to do on your own: While sitting (if allowed), close your eyes and take 5-10 slow deep breaths.
+- Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.

 This article contains general information.
 Please be sure to talk to your care team about your specific plan and recovery.

 American Cancer Society.
 Surgery for Adrenal Cancer.
 2018.

 Arezzo A et al. Transperitoneal versus retroperitoneal laparoscopic adrenalectomy for adrenal tumours in adults.
 Cochrane.
 2018.

 National Cancer Institute.
 Adrenocortical Carcinoma Treatment (PDQ®) – Patient Version.
 2019.